Abo5/GRABBER-checker-proxyes/README.md

 if not work proxy It deletes the proxy file in proxy.txt ✅

 More than 170 sources of proxies at a rate of more than 100 thousand proxies in two minutes with their examination, bad proxy isolation and good preservation in Hits.txt file ✅

+# Note : Recommended use vpn to get 100 thousand proxies